replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/ipv4Interfaces.md

     - ipv4Interfaces: {}
 ```

-### Included resources
+### Included Resources

-Result of the ipv4Interfaces collector will be stored in the `host-collectors/system` directory of the support bundle.
+The results of the `ipv4Interfaces` collector are stored in the `host-collectors/system` directory of the support bundle.

 #### `ipv4Interfaces.json`